 Closure In Python

-A closure is created when a function is available inside another function.
+A closure in python is created when a function is available inside another function.

 When a function is available inside another function then closure is created.
 The inner function will have access to variable